l3m0ntr33/FlaskLogMap/README.md

 Go to configure panel, click on DB file select list form to update the others select list forms and be able to select all needed fields and submit.

-## Improvements and cleaning of the code coming
+## Improvements and cleaning of the code will coming soon